 Due to the admission time-line for the Ph.D. program covering the Fall, Spring and Summer semesters, students who are admitted in Spring or Summer can get a head start by taking MPA electives but will not start their PhD coursework until Fall semester with their entire Coursework Cohort.
-Doctoral classes are offered in a cohort pattern that begins every Fall semester.
-Our expectation is that you will take two courses each semester.
-Plan to stick with your cohort course pattern.
-Students will be able to complete their coursework requirements in six semesters going straight through, including summers.
-Summer can be catch-up time for course electives if the student didn't take two courses each semester; there are a total of seven core doctoral courses and five elective slots.
-One of the elective slots is filled by PADM 6930 Qualitative Research Methods.
+Staffing and enrolments permitting, doctoral classes are offered in a cohort pattern that begins every Fall semester.
+Our expectation is that you will take two courses each semester and plan to stay on track with the cohort course pattern.
 In general, students should consult with the program advisor for elective courses appropriate to the individual's field of study as well as deficiencies.
 This guidance applies not only to satisfy individual's special scholarly interests but for reasons of scheduling.